adjust/redismq/Readme.md

 With somewhat sane settings you should see no significant performance decrease.

 ## Copyright
-redismq is Copyright © 2013 adeven (Paul H. Müller).
+redismq is Copyright © 2013 adjust (Paul H. Müller).
 It is free software, and may be redistributed under the terms specified in the LICENSE file.